dleakehe/AWS_Webapp_Django_API/README.md

 The API files are found in api/cs415/cs415.
 The API is a collection of endpoints created using Django.
 The API takes requests from the front end and communicates with the database.
 It is meant to be hosted in an Amazon Elastic Container.

-The front end can be found in the AWS_Webapp_Django_Website repo.
+The front end can be found in the AWS_Webapp_React_Website repo.